 Greetings and welcome to Brown!

 Greetings and welcome to Brown!
-Over my past 7 years at Brown, I have been impressed with the dynamic nature of our program, its leaders, faculty and researchers.
+Over my past 8 years at Brown, I continue to be impressed with the dynamic nature of our program, its leaders, faculty and researchers.
 The most impressive and meaningful component of our department, however, is our residents.
-The role of a Chairman is largely consumed by administrative issues which support but are far-removed from our clinical, education and research missions.
+The role of a Chairman is largely consumed by administrative obligations which support but are far-removed from our clinical, education and research missions.
 The brightest and most rewarding parts of my year, however, are the times I spend on the general medical wards working with, learning from and teaching our residents and students.

 Working with our residents at the bedside has given me an appreciation for their hard work and dedication.
 They are collectively a group of talented, committed and principled doctors dedicated to their patients, their education and to each other.
 Individually, they are unique and bring many different talents and perspectives to their work, making ours a vibrant community of learners and educators.
 I have learned a great deal, taught some, and always had fun while participating in the serious business of caring for patients.

 When I began my own residency years ago, I asked many questions.
 Would it be a good fit?
 Would I be able to continue my research?
 Would I enjoy working with my new colleagues?
 Let me share with you what I believe you will find in answer to those questions as you consider and perhaps visit Brown.

 First, you will find a residency that has thrived and grown under exceptional program leadership and in an extraordinarily supportive institutional environment.